michaeltlu/cxr-risk/README.md

 ## Image processing
 PLCO radiographs were provided as scanned TIF files by the NCI.
-TIFs were converted to PNGs with a maximum dimension of 512 pixels with ImageMagick v6.8.9-9.
+TIFs were converted to PNGs with a minimum dimension of 512 pixels with ImageMagick v6.8.9-9.

 Many of the PLCO radiographs were rotated 90 or more degrees.
 To address this, we developed a CNN to identify rotated radiographs.
 First, we trained a CNN using the resnet34 architecture to identify synthetically rotated radiographs from the [CXR14 dataset](http://openaccess.thecvf.com/content_cvpr_2017/papers/Wang_ChestX-ray8_Hospital-Scale_Chest_CVPR_2017_paper.pdf).
 We then fine tuned this CNN using 11,000 manually reviewed PLCO radiographs.
 The rotated radiographs identified by this CNN in `preprocessing/plco_rotation_github.csv` were then corrected using ImageMagick.